 Work & Business

-My career started as a Fellow with the National Oceanic and Atmospheric Administration, researching mathematical models of sea pollutants and overfishing.
+My career began as a Fellow with the National Oceanic and Atmospheric Administration, researching mathematical models of sea pollutants and overfishing.
 With a degree in Physics from UCSD, I worked as a software engineer for a former division of General Electric.
-I was drawn to helping customers and became a software consultant to Global Fortune 500 corporations and government organizations—advising them how to conserve resources.
-I became a project manager and directed projects with dozens of engineers for the US Navy and the National Science Foundation.
+Drawn to working directly with customers, I became a software consultant to Global Fortune 500 corporations and government organizations and specialized in advising them on how to conserve resources.
+I became a project manager, and directed projects with teams of engineers for the US Navy and the National Science Foundation.

-After 25 years of focusing on science and software and leading a few large budget projects, I felt value in contributing to the personal growth of individuals and the organizational development of groups.
-I worked with teams of facilitators to offer workshops and conferences in Nonviolent Communication.
-As we added tools like Appreciative Inquiry, Open Space Technology and mindfulness, I was invited to teach at universities, synagogues and churches.
+After 25 years of focusing on science and software and leading some large budget projects, I felt purpose in contributing to the personal growth of individuals and the organizational development of groups.
+I began working with teams of facilitators to offer workshops and conferences on Nonviolent Communication.
+We added tools like Appreciative Inquiry, Open Space Technology and mindfulness, and within a short time, we were receiving invitations to teach Nonviolent Communication and personal and organizational growth strategies at universities, synagogues and churches, and work places.

-As the climate emergency became apparent, I served as the Interfaith Coordinator for SanDiego350, seeking to reduce the worst impacts of climate change.
-My role was to form relationships with clergy of all faiths, inviting them to act jointly on the environment, through education about climate change science, and Creation Care circles in their communities.
-I partnered with Catholics, Brethren, Quakers, Episcopalians, Methodists, UCC, Religious Science, Baháʼí, Nazarenes, Unitarians, Buddhists and others.
+Most recently—and as the climate emergency became unequivocally apparent—I served as the Interfaith Coordinator for SanDiego350.
+I worked to build relationships with clergy of all faiths, inviting them to act jointly on the environment, through education about climate change science and the formation of Creation Care circles in their communities.
+I partnered with Baháʼí, Brethren, Buddhists, Catholics, Episcopalians, Methodists, Nazarenes, Quakers, Religious Science, UCC, Unitarians and others.

-Through these experiences, I increasingly valued the diversity of spiritual practices, the insight of science, the preciousness of our environment, and of individual humans.
-We are bringing these gifts to nourish our planet and our peoples.
+As a result of these experiences, I increasingly value the diversity of spiritual practices, the insight of science, the preciousness of our environment, and of individual humans.
+Through our work at OneEarth, we seek to bring these gifts to nourish our planet and our peoples.